rcalxrc08/FinancialMonteCarlo.jl/docs/src/parallel_vr.md

 The package provides the BaseMode type to represent the type of parallel processe that is going to simulate:

 * `SerialMode`: classical serial mode with no parallelization
-* `CudaMode`: support for CUDA using CuArrays.jl
+* `CudaMode`: support for CUDA using CUDA.jl
-* `ThreadMode`: Thread parallelization with julia built in costructs
+* `MultiThreading`: Threads parallelization with julia built in costructs
-* `ProcMode`: Proc parallelization with julia built in costructs
+* `MultiProcess`: Processes parallelization with julia built in costructs

 ## Random Number Generator and seed control
 You can provide your own rng (that must inherit from Base.AbstractRNG), or choose the built in one controlling the seed.